paramraghavan/sparksql-awsglue/help/sparksql-setup.md

 - **Errors**
   - Python was not found; run without arguments to install from the Microsoft Store, or disable this shortcut from Settings. **Fix** Go to -> "start" and type "Manage App Execution Aliases".
 Go to it and turn off App Installer "Python"
-  - MAke sure your python  is in the PATH of Enviroment variable
+  - MAke sure python.exe is in the PATH of Enviroment variable

 - **Note** SPARK_HOME enviroment variable is already set.